csethanhcong/dapp-react-reserve-service/README.md

   ```

   And in your Ganache, navigate to `Blocks`, you could see over first block, there're `Contract Creation` as our SCC has been deployed successfully.

+  > Notes: Sometimes Truffle messed up with Ganache, so if you couldn't migrate your contract, try to restart Ganache

   #### 5. Testing the smart contract **[TODO]**